-The time remaining indicator is ultimately only an estimate of how long the wash cycle is likely to take.
+The time remaining indicator is ultimately only an estimate of how long the chosen cycle is likely to take.
 But it’s not a fixed time because it clearly keeps adjusting during the cycle.
 It should be a reasonably educated guess, and in many cases pretty accurate, but the following things can cause the display to be inaccurate or to jump back and forth.

 Why is display not accurate?

-Each wash cycle will have been timed in a laboratory to get the wash cycle times.
+On a washing machine for example each wash cycle will have been timed in a laboratory to get the wash cycle times.
 How long it takes to heat the water up to each specific temperature, how long each rinse takes, and finally how long each final spin cycle takes.
 This will allow them to predetermine how long any specific wash cycle should take.